 This is not a stupid question:) I have very similar problem.
 I live in Wales, UK for over 5 years now.
 I'm Polish.
 So I'm not sure is my residence country is Poland or United Kingdom...
-Hmmm, hope to find an answer very soon:) about 6 years agoAnswered by fikka via WorldNomads.com
+Hmmm, hope to find an answer very soon:) over 8 years agoAnswered by fikka via WorldNomads.com

 Hi Guys, Sarah from World Nomads here.

 As a general rule, your country of permanent residence is where you are a citizen or where you have a permanent residency visa.

 Your country of permanent residence can be defined as the country you would wish to be repatriated to in the event of a medical emergency and where you would receive long term medical care, if required.
 This should also be the country where you are legally defined as a permanent resident (not temporary).